winstonma/MMM-HK-KMB/README.md

 ```

 ## Module behavior
-Please note that this module auto-creates a module header which displays the name of the chosen Hong Kong local transport stop.
+Please note that this module auto-creates a module header that displays the name of the chosen Hong Kong local transport stop.
 It is therefore recommended not to add a 'header' entry to your config.js for this module.<P>
 This module automatically disappears from your mirror as soon as a station has stopped offering connections at night.
 It reappears as soon as your chosen station is scheduled to be served again.<P>
 This module has been programmed to allow for multiple instances.
 Simply add more MMM-HK-KMB config entries to your config.js file to display multiple stations and configure them according to your needs.